 Please forgive, especially if weary or grumpy at that hour, if we can’t quite fit everyone into shuttles all at once!

 Yes, but one-on-one help will be limited, as a goal of the Hackathon is to remove the last of CS50’s training wheels!
 TFs and CAs will be present for guidance, but they’ll also be working on projects of their own!

 If really in need of help, though, look for staff by the stairs where you checked in!

 Yes!
 There will be vegetarian options from Felipe’s and Domino’s in addition to fruit and veggies.

 Will there be Wi-Fi?

 Yes.
 But best to download anything big (e.g., software, movies, etc.) beforehand, lest Wi-Fi at HBS be a bit slow with so many people on it!

-Yes, periodically throughout the evening.
-Head to https://live.cs50.net/ during the Hackathon if you’d like to see what’s going on outside of your hive!
+Yes.
+Visit live.cs50.net throughout the eve if you’d like to see what’s going on outside of your hive!